dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 where one or more extension types occur as type arguments (e.g., `List<V>.empty()`).*

-An extension type `V` may be used in an object pattern *(e.g., `case V(): ...` where `V` is an extension type)*.
+An extension type `V` (which may include actual type arguments) can be used in an object pattern *(e.g., `case V(): ...` where `V` is an extension type)*.
 Exhaustiveness analysis will treat such patterns as if they had been an object pattern matching the extension type erasure of `V`.

 *In other words, we make no attempt to hide the representation type during the exhaustiveness analysis.
 The usage of such patterns is very similar to